JDelemar/dockerfiles/nuget-server/README.md

-# Verdaccio with http-server
+# Nuget with http-server

+Nuget, Nuget, Nuget what I want
-This image allows you to use http-server to quickly browse [Verdaccio's](https://github.com/verdaccio/verdaccio) files in a browser
+Nuget command with http-server in a browser

 # Try
 (TODO: place `Try in PWD` button here)